chrisbao/MSFin/README.md

 ## Register the application in AAD for WebJob

-1. Follow [Register the application in AAD for MVC Web App](#register-the-application-in-azure-active-directory-for-mvc-web-app) section to register another app named *smartlink.webjob* and please refer to the table below when filling the value.
+1. Follow [Register the application in AAD for MVC Web App](#register-the-application-in-azure-active-directory-for-mvc-web-app) section to register another app named *contosoo365docsync.webjob* and please refer to the table below when filling the value.

 | SIGN-ON URL    | https://[websitename].azurewebsites.net  |
 | -------------- | ---------------------------------------- |